Northwestern Connecticut Community College is committed to equal access for students with disabilities.

 Christine Woodcock, Ph.D.

 Step 4.
 Take the Admissions Placement Test

 To set up an appointment to take the ACCUPLACER test, contact the Admissions Office at 738-6330 or via e-mail at email@example.com.
 Since the placement test has no time limit, the academic adjustments of extended time is not needed.
-If other academic adjustments are required for the test, please contact the Counselor for Students with Disabilities, Dr. Ruth Gonzalez at (860) 738-6307 or via e-mail at firstname.lastname@example.org to set up an individual appointment for the test.
+If other academic adjustments are required for the test, please contact the Learning Disabilities Specialist, Dr. Christine Woodcock at (860) 738-6318 or via e-mail at firstname.lastname@example.org to set up an individual appointment for the test.

 Step 5.
 Review Placement Test Results & Documentation

-Make an appointment with Dr. Ruth Gonzalez to discuss the placement test results, documentation, eligibility for services, and educational/career goals.
+Make an appointment with Dr. Christine Woodcock to discuss the placement test results, documentation, eligibility for services, and educational/career goals.
 The student may choose to register for classes, pay the tuition, and identify academic adjustments at this time.
 Or, the student can make a separate appointment to identify academic adjustments.

 After the Academic Adjustments Form is completed, the student has the responsibility to: